renatocaliari/contornos/docs/en/contornos.md

 #### Agent
 To allocate new agents in the contorno, the guardian makes a proposal or asks for a [nomination process] (apps#nominating-people-to-a-contorno), requiring an integrative decision between participants of the contorno.

-Anyone can apply as an agent of an contorno at any time, taking the matter to the guardian of the contorno.
+Anyone can apply as an agent of a contorno at any time, taking the matter to the guardian of the contorno.
 The guardian of the contorno can deny the request or bring the contorno to an integrative decision, if it considers the person's inclusion.

 Also, anyone can appoint a person to the structural role of agent and make an integrative decision.